 If you aspire to gain skills and develop a career, you’ll miss out on critical mechanical training that teaches you to diagnose issues faster and solve them more effectively.
 Instead, prepare to sit through three times as many sales training sessions.

-In a corporate takeover, an AC company’s approach shifts so they’re all about production and profit — not helping people.
+In a corporate takeover, the new AC company’s approach many times shifts away from the style of the previous company had for so many years.
+It will be all about production and profit — not helping people.
 In addition to those morning rallies, technicians are typically required to call management after every visit and explain why they were or weren’t successful in hitting those sales goals for the day.

 Imagine working under that microscope, having to explain every action you take — and knowing what you’d consider a success may very well be looked upon as a failure by your employer.
 Plus, this micromanagement style means you spend more time talking on the phone, or driving back and forth between the office and the job site to attend meetings, when you’d rather be solving problems and helping homeowners.

 If you don’t manage to turn a $49 tune-up into a $400 ticket, you’ll be chewed up and spit back out during the next company meeting.
-At AC companies managed by big corporations, employees are expected to produce and drive up profits.
+At AC companies managed by some of these big corporations, employees are expected to produce and drive up profits.

 We’ve heard technicians tell us they’ve been pressured to put in overtime in the blistering heat after failing to hit unrealistic sales targets.